 The power cord that connects your RV to the electrical pedestal runs electricity to your camper’s breaker box to power major appliances.
 Think of it like the power line that runs electricity to the breaker box in a house.

-How to Hook It Up
+How to Hook Up Electricity To An RV

 When you arrive at a campsite, you’ll often find the electric pedestal near the water spigot.
 Once you park your rig, go over to the pedestal and turn off the breaker.